TannerAssenmacher/Calculator-Extension/README.md

 This project was created for Knight Hacks on February 15 - April 18, 2023.

-This project aims to design and create a web extension to perform basic calculations for the user.
-These calculations include unit conversion, basic arithmetic operations, and more advanced mathematic functionalities.
-Instead of physically getting a calculator or opening another window on your computer, this will serve as a shortcut on the user’s web browser that will open a calculator.
+This project aims to develop a web extension that can perform various calculations for users, including unit conversions, basic arithmetic operations, and more advanced mathematical functions.
+This extension will serve as a shortcut on the user's web browser, eliminating the need to physically retrieve a calculator or open another window on their computer.

-During the Spring 2023 semester, we created a calculator web extension using HTML, CSS, and JavaScript to perform basic calculations for the user.
-These calculations include: basic arithmetic operations, log functions, trig functions, power functions, and the factorial function.
-Instead of having to open another window to perform these calculations, the user can pull up the display from their web browser.
-This calculator can also store previous results, if the user needs to use the result for another calculation.
-In addition, the calculator comes in both a light and dark mode which can be toggled by the user.
+During the Spring 2023 semester, we created a calculator web extension using HTML, CSS, and JavaScript.
+The extension allows users to perform basic arithmetic operations, log functions, trig functions, power functions, and factorial functions.
+Users can access a calculator display directly from their web browser with this extension.
+The calculator also includes a memory function to store previous results for future calculations.
+Furthermore, the extension comes in light and dark modes, which can toggle based on user preference.

 # How to run